alserious/sqladmin/docs/configurations.md

 * `export_max_rows`: Maximum number of rows to be exported.
 Default value is `0` which means unlimited.
 * `export_types`: List of export types to be enabled.
 Default value is `["csv","json"]`.

+## Import options

+SQLAdmin supports exporting data in the list page.
+Currently only CSV export is supported.
+The export options can be set per model and includes the following options:

+* `can_export`: If the model can be exported.
+Default value is `True`.
+* `column_export_list`: List of columns to include in the export data.
+Default is all model columns.
+* `column_export_exclude_list`: List of columns to exclude in the export data.
+* `export_max_rows`: Maximum number of rows to be exported.
+Default value is `0` which means unlimited.
+* `export_types`: List of export types to be enabled.
+Default value is `["csv","json"]`.

 ## Templates

 The template files are built using Jinja2 and can be completely overridden in the configurations.